jefimh/OutFast/README.md

 value).

-In general, methods/constructors that are not `public` (such as ones with access modifier `protected`, `private` or `package private`) are usually only given Javadoc comments if they are complex and require an explanation, or part of some larger machinery that is not obvious.
+In general, methods/constructors that are not `public` (such as ones with access modifier `protected`, `private` or `package private`) are usually only given Javadoc comments if they are complex and require an explanation or part of some larger machinery that is not obvious.
 </details>